 An offshore bank account is simply an account which is not domiciled in your country of residence.
 However, a typical offshore account would also likely be domiciled in a location separate from your home country as well.
 Depending on your nationality, an offshore account is likely to offer better international portability and access, wider investment selection, and overall better service designed for international professionals.
 Simply put, “the local bank” is great in each of our respective hometowns, but not so convenient when you are halfway around the world.

-Is it legal to open an offshore account?
+Is it legal to open an offshore account while in Japan?

 Key benefits of opening an offshore account: